-Colorado’s capital and largest city, Denver, is one of the America’s fastest growing cities.
-It’s nicknamed the “Mile High City” because its official elevation is exactly one mile above sea level (5,280 ft).
+Colorado’s capital and largest city, Denver, is one of the America’s fastest growing cities, full of top attractions to see and fun things to do.
+It’s nicknamed the “Mile High City” because its official elevation is exactly one mile above sea level, 5,280 feet.

-The city was founded at the start of the Pikes Peak Gold Rush in 1858.
+The city was founded at the start of the Pikes Peak Gold Rush in 1858, which lasted until 1861.
 In its early years, Denver was destroyed once by fire and once by flood, despite being warned by Native Americans to not build there due to flooding.

 - Nearby Cherry Creek and Chatfield state parks offer well-maintained sites open year round for a fee.

 - Read about the camping near the Denver Metro.